Amanita19/Amanita19.github.io/index.md

 #### VSCode UI

 Secondly, we will go through a similar process in VS Code, as you may find it easier to use its built-in version control UI.
-For an overview of how to use VS Code version control, consult the [documentation (Links to an external site.)](https://code.visualstudio.com/docs/editor/versioncontrol#_git-support).
+For an overview of how to use VS Code version control, consult the [documentation](https://code.visualstudio.com/docs/editor/versioncontrol#_git-support).

 Open the repository in VS Code, create a new branch, switch to it, and make another change to the README file - adding a line about your favorite programming language.